randomnoun/bookcase-ops/packer-ubuntu-kubernetes/README.md

 actually deployed into the cloud somewhere.

 This kubernetes installation uses [calico](https://projectcalico.docs.tigera.io/getting-started/kubernetes/) to provide networking, and [democratic-csi](https://github.com/democratic-csi/democratic-csi) for storage.
-The democratic-csi bits aren't in this project.
+The democratic-csi bits are installed via ansible later on.

+The hostname is `bnekub02` as it's in Brisbane (BNE) and this is the second time I've gone through this rigmarole.

 # Networking prerequisites